Syncxv/discord-stuff/useful modules/README.md

 }
 ```

-## Guild Channel stuff

-mute a channel for some time hehhe ha
+## mute a channel for some time hehhe ha

 ```js
 function muteChannel(seconds, channelId) {